Canadian Technical Security Conference (CTSC)

 They need to be aware of hostile threats, emerging technologies and how to employ appropriate countermeasures to prevent or mitigate serious technological compromises.

-Will the final battle ground prove to be one of cyber / spectrum dominance in the fight against economic espionage?
+Will the final battle ground prove to be one of cyber / electromagnetic spectrum dominance in the fight against state sponsored economic-espionage, and the growing trend of technology based international terrorism?

 It is an ever growing responsibility to keep on top of such information and often beyond the capability of isolated operators.

-The Technical Security Branch (TSB) recognized this problem nearly 37 years ago and has been actively engaged in the development of both operational and advanced training research and development activities, including the creation and development of the Canadian Technical Security Conference (CTSC).
+The Technical Security Branch (TSB) recognized this problem 38 years ago and has been actively engaged in the development of both operational and advanced training research and development activities, including the creation and development of the Canadian Technical Security Conference (CTSC).

 What is the Canadian Technical Security Conference?